stacksgov/sips/sips/sip-02X/sip-02X-wallet-interface.md

 # Abstract

-This SIP proposes the integration of the standard into the Stacks blockchain's Connect and "auth" system.
+This SIP proposes the integration of the standard into the Stacks blockchain's "Connect" and "Auth" system.
 The goal is to replace the current Connect interface, primarily used by web applications to connect with browser extensions and mobile apps, with a more straightforward protocol.
 The proposal consists mainly of standardizing JSON compatible interfaces for use with wallet interfaces.